remarkjs/remark/doc/plugins.md

     **remark**.

-*   Then, create a near-empty project with a `readme.md` (pointing to to `remark-html` on GitHub or npm), and a deprecation notice, and publish it as `mdast-foo@2.0.0` (yes, a major bump too).
+*   Then, create a near-empty project with a `readme.md` (pointing to to `remark-foo` on GitHub or npm), and a deprecation notice, and publish it as `mdast-foo@2.0.0` (yes, a major bump too).

 *   Use ``npm deprecate mdast-foo@2.0.0 'Renamed to`remark-foo`'``, with